If you’re looking for an interesting way to explore Sydney, why not let its many cafes, bars and restaurants be your guide?

 It’ll be tough, but try to limit yourself to one slice – there are plenty more restaurants for you to visit yet.

-For afternoon tea, head to Marrickville – an 11-minute drive in your Sydney rental car from Haberfield.
+For afternoon tea, head to Marrickville – an 11-minute drive in your car rental Sydney Domestic Airport, Haberfield.
 This is where the best Greek restaurants can be found.

 Enjoy a bite to eat in Seed, which offers a delicious array of sides and starters that make for a perfect afternoon snack.
 The Grilled Lamb Souvlaki is a real crowd-pleaser, as are the Prawns Saganaki.

 Is it time for dinner already?
-Take a 20-minute drive in your rental car from Sydney to the Punchbowl for some fabulous Lebanese food.
-If you're still feeling hungry, good job!
+Take a 20-minute drive in your rental to the Punchbowl for some fabulous Lebanese food.
+If you’re still feeling hungry, good job!

 Check out El Jannah, a family-run business located on 701 Punchbowl Road.
 Choose from a selection of delicious rolls, such as the Tawouk Roll, Shawarma Roll or Lahme Roll, which are all under $8.